 The electrical end of a cable and the physical end of a cable may NOT be the same point.
-A cable ends electrically when it reaches a short from its center conductor to its shield or an open disconnection on either the center conductor or the shield.
+A cable pair ends electrically when it reaches a short between the conductors or an open disconnection on either one of the conductors.
 These events appear differently on pulse and step TDRs as the examples will show.